First and foremost, I am a teacher.

 My professional licensure is in Adolescent & Young Adult, English Language Arts (ELA).
 I received my M.Ed. from Antioch University.
 Typically, I work with students between the ages of 14-18.

-Along with ELA, I have taught Video Production, Ethics & Morality, and for one short season I was also FHS's boxing coach!
+I've also taught Video Production, Ethics & Morality, and for one short season I was also Franklinton High School's boxing coach.

 Mondokio International News

 Mondokio International News -- "multiple perspectives on the same news topic."

 Mondokio was an educational resource that allowed high school students to consider multiple perspectives on the same news topic.
 My idea for this project was to provide a framework for young people to discuss international events with their counterparts from different corners of the world.